-The file is generated in your \$project\dir/hdl folder.
+The file is generated in your \$project dir/hdl folder.
 This file will be used to during SmartDesign generation.

 What are the VHDL special types that are not generated automatically?

-the are the true 2 special special and not generated automatically.

 The following types are not automatically generated from the right-click menu option Create Mapping File(VHDL):